Middleton-Lab/jnt/README.md

 install_github("kmiddleton/jnt")
 ```

-Note that if you are using Windows, you will first need to install Rtools.
-Start at <http://www.murdoch-sutherland.com/Rtools/> and follow the links to CRAN.
+Note that if you are using Windows, you will first need to install [Rtools](https://cran.rstudio.com/bin/windows/Rtools/).

 # References #